Automattic/wp-calypso/client/components/olark-chat/README.md

 ## How to use

 First, grab yor Olark embed code from your Olark account.
-Note down the unique ID of your olark site, as of writing this it's in the following line of th embed code:
+As of writing this, it's in the following line of the embed code:

 ```js
 olark.identify('YOUR_SITE_ID');